fabianmartins/alienattack.workshop/README.md

 cdk deploy -c envname=<envname> -c suffix=<suffix>
 ~~~

-CDK will show you first what changes will be applied to the environment.
+CDK will first to show you what changes will be applied to the environment.
 After that, it will ask if you really want to deploy.

-Answer with **y**.
+Answer with **y**, and wait for environment to be deployed.

 ## Fix the application